hardik2712-ai/Mobile-Sales-Analysis-case-study/ReadMe.md

 1. Clone/download the repository.
 2. Open the `MS_Dashboard.pbix` file in Power BI Desktop.
-3. Connect the dashboard to `Data.xlsx` if needed.
+3. Connect the dashboard to `Mobile Sales Data.xlsx` if needed.
 4. Explore the dashboard views: Dashboard, MTD, YoY Comparison.

 ---